Panasonic breaks ground on massive battery plant predicted to transform KC region

-De SOTO, Kan. — Panasonic officially started construction of a new electric vehicle battery plant in De Soto Wednesday.
+De SOTO, Kan.
+(WDAF) — Panasonic officially started construction of a new electric vehicle battery plant in De Soto on Wednesday.

 It’s the largest economic development project in the history of Kansas.